strangehurst/PNML.jl/docs/src/pnml.md

 The high-level marking, inscription, condition and declaration are where the hard work waits.

 See [*A primer on the Petri Net Markup Language and ISO/IEC 15909-2*](https://www.pnml.org/papers/pnnl76.pdf)(pdf) for more details.
-The rest of this page will make more sense if you are familiar with the primer's contents.
+The rest of this page will hopefully make more sense if you are familiar with the primer's contents.

 ## Interoperability